mistertomlinson/es-theme-colorful-v2/README.md

   **This feature is exclusive to Pan4ELEC and not available in ArkOS.**

 - **Scrollbars**
-  As visible in many of the screenshots above, scrollbars appear in game lists and other views on Pan4ELEC only.
+  As visible in many of the screenshots above, scrollbars appear in game lists on Pan4ELEC only.
 ArkOS lacks native scrollbar support in its EmulationStation build.

 ## Contributing